briankellyco/java-sandbox/README.md

 ## Run the examples
-* the majority of the samples are runnable from a "main" method.
+* the majority of the samples are runnable via the "main" method.

 ## Author